 - Recovery according to the immediate update model: - 1.
 Start from the last record in the log file and traverse backwards until a check point is reached.
 Create two lists: - C transactions that have reached their commit points - NC transactions that have not reached their commit points. - 2.
-Create a list R with transactions that has read an item updated by a transaction in NC.
-(OBS that this step must be applied recursively). - 3.
-Start from the last record in the log file and apply the UNDO procedure to all (Write,T,...) where $T \in NC \cup R$ . - 4.
-Start from the check point and REDO all transactions (Write,T,...) such that $T \in C$ and $T \notin R$ . - 5.
-Restart all failured transactions.
+Start from the last record in the log file and apply the UNDO procedure to all (Write,T,...) where $T \in NC$ . - 3.
+Start from the checkpoint and REDO all transactions (Write,T,...) such that $T \in C$ . - 4.
+Restart all transactions in NC.